Opioid Abuse & Addiction

 Due to the potential severity of opium withdrawal, treatment for opioid addiction generally begins with detox.
 The most comprehensive form of detox is medical detox, which is usually provided in a specialized facility where an individual remains on site for several days while opium and other opioids process out of the body.

 Opioids may be slowly tapered off over a safe period of time, lowering the dosage in a controlled fashion to avoid the sudden negative reaction of stopping it all at once.
 Vital signs are monitored around the clock, and medications can be used to manage withdrawal symptoms during medical detox.
+Medically supervised substance abuse treatment may help patients reclaim their lives and maintain sobriety.

 Replacement opioid agonist drugs like buprenorphine or methadone are often helpful in the treatment of opioid addiction as they are long-acting agonists that can be taken less often to keep cravings and withdrawal symptoms to a minimum.
 These, too, can be tapered off slowly over time.

-Opium addiction is often treated with behavioral therapies in either an inpatient or outpatient facility for treating addiction.
+Opioid addiction is often treated with behavioral therapies in either an inpatient or outpatient facility for treating addiction.
 The type of treatment model preferred will depend on a person’s specific needs and will vary from person to person.
 A detailed assessment is generally performed by a highly trained professional prior to admission into a program in order to ensure the right fit.

 Both outpatient and residential addiction treatment models include therapy, support groups, and relapse prevention programs.
 Group and individual therapy sessions can help clients to modify potentially self-destructive behavior patterns and improve self-reliance and self-esteem.
 Triggers that may induce cravings or raise stress levels are explored, and new coping mechanisms are learned.
 Families and individuals may attend therapy as well, which can help to enhance communication and improve the workings of the family unit overall.
-Any potential co-occurring disorders should also be managed and treated through integrated methods during opium addiction treatment.
+Any potential co-occurring disorders should also be managed and treated through integrated methods during opioid addiction treatment.

 Support groups are a great way of connecting peers with similar circumstances in order to provide encouragement and help to prevent relapse.
 Clients generally begin attending 12-Step or peer support meetings during treatment and continue attending them once they successfully complete a rehab program.